rashed2940/gapminder/README.md

+# Gapminder

+# Goal
+This project goal is to visualize how fertility rate decreased over the year with respect to population.

-# gapminder
+# Data Source
-This repository is a showcase of how data tells a story